saneef/postcss-design-token-utils/README.md

-# design-token-utils
+# postcss-design-token-utils

-PostCSS plugin to covert design tokens to CSS custom properties and utility classes.
+PostCSS plugin to convert design tokens to CSS custom properties and utility classes.